bimobject/search-sdk/README.md

 If you choose to extend your application with this SDK, in accordance with the licence, please don't move any copyright notice or BIMobject® logo or trademark.
 But please feel free to modify or change it in any way!

+# Note

+This project contains keys and secret to the API.
+They can be invalidated at any time.

+If you want to create you're own app, remember to use the correct redirect URL.
+It's hard coded in this app to `localhost:9696/login`.

 ## Dependencies

 To build or develop this project you need the following dependencies.